Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Experiments

 \begin{itemize} \itemsep{-0.3em} \item \emph{Can we simply modify the attention mask to apply bidirectional attention on the prompt, without using separate weights and mixing?} - We test this simplest variant, which we refer to as \textbf{Naive Bidir.} \item \emph{Do we need two sets of features?
 Is it sufficient to obtain bidirectional features from the prompt using different weights than those used for causal answer generation?} - We remove the part responsible for generating the set of causal features, and therefore also the mixing component; we refer to this as \textbf{No Mixing}. \item \emph{Are the gains solely from mixing two sets of features generated with different weights, or is bidirectional attention necessary?} - Here we keep the attention mask causal to generate both sets of features, which we refer to as \textbf{Only Causal}. \item \emph{Do we need separate weights, or can the same weights be used to generate both causal and bidirectional features?} - To answer this question, we do not introduce the second set of weights and use the same LoRA for both passes on the prompt, calling it \textbf{Shared Weights}. \end{itemize}

-The results, averaged over three seeds and presented in Table \ref{tab:components}, indicate that all variants of the method lead to gains over the baseline LoRA finetuning.
+The results, averaged over three seeds and presented in Table \ref{tab:components}, indicate that all variants of Bitune lead to gains over the baseline LoRA finetuning.
 However, the highest gains are observed in the full variant of \methodname, demonstrating that each component contributes to the method's effectiveness.

 \paragraph{Different PEFT Methods} To verify the impact of different PEFT methods on the performance of our method, we compare {\methodname} in combination with the following techniques: \textbf{LoRA} \citep{hu2022lora}, that reparametrizes weight updates as a multiplication of two low-rank matrices; \textbf{DoRA} \citep{liu2024dora}, which decomposes these weight updates into direction and magnitude; and \textbf{IA3} \citep{ia3}, that instead rescales activations with learnable vectors.